DBCDK/dbc-node-logger/README.md

 logger.log('info', 'hello world', somedata);
 ```

+## Transports
+Several different transports are used by the logger:
+- Console: Sends the log to the console if the log level is set to `debug`
+- File: Logs to the file `log.log` placed in the same directory as the application is started from.
+This transport is silenced in production.
+- Syslog: Logs to the local syslog
+- Kafka: If both `KAFKA_TOPIC` and `KAFKA_HOST` is set (see below) the Kafka transport will be initialized and used logging everythinh below the `error` level.

+## Environment Varibles
+The following environment variables are defined in this module.

+- __KAFKA_TOPIC__
+This defines which topic in Kafka the log messages should be associated with

+- __KAFKA_HOST__
+String that defines the Zookeeper connectionstring.
+Should be defined as `host:port`. see [winston-kafka-transport](https://www.npmjs.com/package/winston-kafka-transport)

 ## Documentation
 The Logger can be instantiated with a object defining a few settings.
 If no object is given the below default values will be used.